 “Authority” shall mean the Illinois Housing Development Authority, a body politic and corporate of the State of Illinois.

+“Average Income Test” shall refer to the Average Income minimum set-aside election provided on line 10c of IRS Form 8609.
+Under the Average Income Test, at least 40% of units are rent restricted, with an average income restriction of 60% AMI, and with maximum income restriction no higher than 80% AMI.
+The Authority’s criteria for projects seeking approval under the Average Income Test begin on page 19 of this QAP.

+“Basis Boost” shall mean up to a thirty percent (30%) boost to the eligible basis of the Project.

 “Board” shall mean the Members of the Authority.

-“Boost” shall mean up to a thirty percent (30%) boost to the eligible basis of the Project.

 “Carryover Allocation” shall mean the Allocation for a Project which is not expected to be Placed in Service in the year of the initial Allocation, made pursuant to the provisions of Section 42(h)(1)(E) of the Code.